Giving Uber a run for its money.

 There’s clearly something in the water in this small Baltic nation: the country that brought you Skype and Transferwise punches way above its weight in terms of tech success.

-Villig previously worked at Skype, like much of Estonia’s tech talent, starting Taxify in response to the very same problem as Uber – the wildly frustrating world of private hire taxis.
+Lke much of Estonia’s tech talent, Villig previously worked at Skype.
+He started Taxify in response to the very same problem as Uber – the wildly frustrating world of private hire taxis.

-Its model is just like Uber – except Taxify has kept the personal touch.
+Its model is just like the American giant – except Taxify has kept the personal touch.
 For each city it operates in there’s a small team on hand 24/7 (by phone as well as through the app), helping with problems and making sure that the service meets the needs of riders.

 Unlike Uber, Taxify is far from faceless.